ros4hri/hri_face_identification/README.md

 By default are loaded all the face databases registered under the resource type `face_databases`.
 [resource](https://github.com/ament/ament_cmake/blob/master/ament_cmake_core/doc/resource_index.md).
-It expects [marker files](https://github.com/ament/ament_cmake/blob/master/ament_cmake_core/doc/resource_index.md#marker-files), containing each a single file database path, relative to its package share folder install path.
+It expects [marker files](https://github.com/ament/ament_cmake/blob/master/ament_cmake_core/doc/resource_index.md#marker-files), containing the file database paths, separated in different lines, relative to its package share folder install path.
 The faces database itself must be installed in such location.

 The `hri_face_identification` installs in such a way a database for itself: